-The Law Commission’s projects and proposals may relate to matters which are devolved or not devolved.
-The Wales Act 2014 makes changes to the Law Commissions Act 1965 that reflect the National Assembly for Wales’ powers to make primary legislation for Wales and enables Welsh Ministers to refer projects to the Law Commission, in much the same way as UK government Ministers have already been able to do.
+The Law Commission’s projects and proposals may relate to matters which are devolved or reserved.
+The Wales Act 2014 makes changes to the Law Commissions Act 1965 that reflect the National Assembly for Wales’ powers to make primary legislation for Wales and enables Welsh Ministers to refer projects directly to the Law Commission, in much the same way as UK government Ministers have already been able to do.

 In order to govern such projects, the Welsh Government and the Law Commission may agree a protocol, similar to the one detailed above with the UK Government, to govern the working relationship between the Law Commission and the Welsh Government when the Commission undertakes projects related to matters which are devolved in Wales.
 The approval of the Lord Chancellor is required for such a protocol.

 The change in the law also requires the Welsh Ministers to report annually on how they have dealt with the Law Commission’s proposals insofar as they relate to matters which are devolved in Wales.
 The Welsh Ministers accordingly need to address any recommendations made by the Law Commission in relation to:

 - any matter which would be within the legislative competence of the National Assembly for Wales; and

 - any matter in relation to which functions have been devolved to the Welsh Ministers, the First Minister for Wales, the Counsel General or the Assembly Commission.